 After discovering Hugh Martin’s grave in Shanghai and finding out that he is actually not buried there, here are some more information about this interesting Old Shanghai character, thanks to Simon Drakeford from treatyportsport.com

-Hugh Martin was the son of a famous theologian from Scotland, Very Rev. Alexander Martin.
-He was Principal of New College, Edinburgh 1918-1935 and one of the architects of the union of the United Free Church of Scotland and the Church of Scotland in 1929.
-Rev Alexandre Martin’s father was also called Hugh Martin (1822-1885) and was also a theologian from Scotland.
-It is probably not a coincidence that young Martin born in 1888, 3 years after his grandfather death in 1885 was also called Hugh.
+Hugh Martin was the son of a famous theologian from Scotland, Very Rev. Alexander Martin who was Principal of New College, Edinburgh 1918-1935 and one of the architects of the union of the United Free Church of Scotland and the Church of Scotland in 1929.
+Rev Alexandre Martin’s father was also called Hugh Martin (1822-1885) and was also a theologian from Scotland and his own father was called Alexander Martin.
+It is probably not a coincidence that young Martin born in 1888, 3 years after his grandfather death in 1885 was called Hugh.

 Hugh Martin got married in 1920 in Shanghai, to Margaret Thomas, after returning from WW1 in Europe.
 He was then a “Bachelor”, i.e. single and she was a “Spinster” meaning a lady single.